 More female-run retail initiatives

 Central Coast web designer Sarah Britz and rural Victoria-based psychologist Lauren Hateley started this initiative to help support rural and regional small businesses in bushfire-affected communities.
 They joined forces with Jenn Donovan, who founded Buy From A Bush Business – and you can browse the site’s many stores or invest in a gift card. www.spendwithus.com.au

-Initially, BFTB was created as an Instagram account by NSW farmer Grace Brennan, as a way to showcase beautiful items to buy from rural communities facing drought.
-A year on, it’s now a thriving platform of stores that’s had a huge impact on rural small businesses, generating millions in revenue.
+Initially, BFTB was created as an Instagram account by NSW farmer Grace Brennan, to showcase beautiful items to buy from rural communities facing drought.
+It’s now a thriving platform of stores that’s had a huge impact on rural small businesses, generating millions in revenue.
+Businesses that benefited from the campaign were overwhelmingly women-run - accounting for 97 percent.
 Shop here: www.buyfromthebush.com.au